oemof/tespy/doc/tespy_modules/connections.rst

     myconn = connection(source1, 'out1', sink1, 'in1')
     myotherconn = connection(source2, 'out1', sink2, 'in1')

-    # set pressure and vapour mass fraction by value, temperature and enthalpy
+    # set pressure and vapor mass fraction by value, temperature and enthalpy
     # analogously
     myconn.set_attr(p=7, x=0.5)

     # set starting values for mass flow, pressure and enthalpy (has no effect
-    # on temperature and vapour mass fraction!)
+    # on temperature and vapor mass fraction!)
     myconn.set_attr(m0=10, p0=15, h0=100)

     # do the same with a data container